How to Teach Map Skills in 1st, 2nd, and 3rd Grade

 A Location and Map Skills Social Studies Unit that teaches students about grid maps and more!
 Create a map of your school, classroom, and practice reading a variety of grid maps!

-I do this next activity in several ways.
-In the early days, I used construction paper and we would cut mountains, rivers, etc. out of paper and glue them to a North America map template.
 Now I provide students with a blank map below.
 We discuss the legend and symbols that can be used for rivers and mountains.
 I tell students where major landforms are located and we draw them on the map.
 Students then use the included labels to identify major landforms in North America.
 We discuss map features during this time, as well.

 A Location and Map Skills Social Studies Unit that teaches students about North American land features and more!
 The unit is perfect for first, second, and third grades.